dikiamust/mini-project-be/README.md

 # Pokemon List

-This web application showcases a dynamic list of Pokémon, seamlessly integrated with the PokeAPI, developed using ExpressJS, Prisma, and PostgreSQL.
+This backend application showcases a dynamic list of Pokémon, seamlessly integrated with the PokeAPI, developed using ExpressJS, Prisma, and PostgreSQL.

 ## Clone